sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 ![Payment method settings](/Netaxept/screenshots/overview.PNG?raw=true "Payment method settings")

+The merchant id and token are necessary for establishing a connection to the service of Netaxept.

 ![Payment method settings](/Netaxept/screenshots/parameters.PNG?raw=true "Payment method parameters")

 **Note: If the parameters tab is empty (or gateway class is missing), make sure you have installed the commerce manager nuget (see above)**